Beljarica: Forest

 The belt between the inner and outer embankments, and the river, is planted with the forest trees.
-The forest acts as an obstacle for the high waters and strong winds, protecting this way the inland settlements (Borča, Kovilovo, Padinska Skela).
+The forest acts as an obstacle for the high waters and strong winds, protecting the inland settlements (Borča, Kovilovo, Padinska Skela).
 It forms a sanitary and hygienic belt between the river and the human habitats, while the oxygen production is beneficial even for the settlements across the Danube.
 The most abundant tree species is the poplar.
 Poplars have been systematically planted and constantly re-planted as after 20 to 25 years they are being cut for the industrial production.
 The poplar is known for its fast growth and almost sponge-like absorption qualities, but the water is also absorbed by the humus layer which developed in time on the forest floor.
 The natural forests are typical gallery forests, consisting of willows and poplars.
 The cultivated trees are hybridized Canadian poplar.

 The area is prone to storms.
 In 2004, a powerful storm destroyed thousands of trees.
 In September 2017, another storm ravaged 90 ha of forest.
 In July 2019, Beljarica was hit by a heavy storm.
 A twister was formed which in only several minutes ripped out several thousand trees on an area of 2 km2.
 It is estimated that a total of 66,000 m3 of wood was destroyed.
 The trees destroyed by the storm were planted between 2000 and 2004.